American Black Bear - Ursus americanus

 Habitat

-Black BearThe black bear is found in a variety of habitats that include tree-covered areas and meadows.
+Black BearThe black bear is found in a variety of habitats with tree-covered areas and meadows.
 It requires areas with lots of vegetation for cover and shrubs and other plants for food.
-It can be found in mountain areas, swamps and forests.
+It can be found in mountain areas, swamps, and forests.
 The black bear has a home range of about ten square miles.
 The home range of the male is usually larger than the home range of the female.

 Diet

-Black BearAlthough the black bear is in the carnivora order, it is an omnivore and most of its diet is made up of plants.
-It eats twigs, buds, leaves, nuts, roots, fruit, corn and berries.
-It also eats bees and honey and it tears up rotting logs to get at grubs, beetles and insects.
-The black bear also catches fish and small to medium-sized mammals and eats carrion.
+Black BearAlthough the black bear is in the carnivora order, it is really an omnivore, and most of its diet is made up of plants.
+It eats twigs, buds, leaves, nuts, roots, fruit, corn, and berries.
+It also eats bees and honey and it tears up rotting logs to get at grubs, beetles, and insects.
+The black bear also catches fish and small to medium-sized mammals.
+It also eats carrion.

 Life Cycle